Carnitas de Puerco

 - Salt and pepper -- to season

 - Melt the lard in a large pot or Dutch oven over medium flame.
 Stir in the pork and remaining ingredients and heat until the pork is simmering.
-Reduce heat to low, cover tightly, and simmer for about 1 hour, stirring occasionally.
+Reduce heat to low, cover tightly, and simmer for 2 to 3 hours, stirring occasionally.

 - Remove cover and increase heat to medium-high.
 Cook, stirring occasionally, until the pork browns and becomes crispy on the outside, another 30 to 45 minutes.